 Agenda of the online event on Integrative Oncology

-- Dra Natàlia Eres: Integrative care of cancer patients in Barcelona, Spain
+- Dra Natàlia Eres: Imohe's Experience in Integrative Cancer care, Barcelona, Spain

-- Dr Jean-Lionel Bagot: Integrative care of cancer patients in Strasbourg, France
+- Dr Jean-Lionel Bagot: Outpatients Department for Integrative Care (OPD-IC), All Saints Hospital Strasbourg, France

 - Reactions by members MEP Interest Group